2020 Nice stabbing: Foreign reactions

 Italian Interior Minister Luciana Lamorgese rejected calls to resign amidst accusations from the country's right-wing opposition parties that her department was responsible for Aouissaoui not being deported to Tunisia.
 European Parliament President David Sassoli, Spanish Prime Minister Pedro Sánchez, and Italian Prime Minister Giuseppe Conte all released statements expressing their condolences to the French people.
 Canadian Prime Minister Justin Trudeau denounced the attack by saying "We condemn absolutely these heinous, unacceptable terrorist attacks.
 There is absolutely nothing that justifies this violence."
 He furthermore said, "At the same time, we owe it to ourselves to recognize that these criminals, these terrorists, these murderers, do not represent in any way Islam or Muslim people."
 Trudeau did, however, temper his remarks with this qualification: "But freedom of expression is not without limits.
 We owe it to ourselves to act with respect for others and to seek not to arbitrarily or needlessly injure those with whom we are sharing a society and a planet."
 In a week where the Turkish-French relations were under tension, Turkey released a statement expressing their condolences to the French people, saying that "no reason could legitimise or excuse killing someone or violence.
 Those who conducted this savage attack at a sacred place of worship do not clearly share any religious, humane or moral values."
 The Kremlin condemned the killings, adding that it was also wrong to hurt the religious sentiments of people.
 Uruguay released a statement expressing its deepest concern over the attack and the desire to convey condolences and solidarity to the families of the victims, to the people and Government of France.
 The attack was also condemned by Saudi Arabia, Iran, and Pakistan.

 Sudan Liberation Movement/Army (al-Nur) leader Abdul Wahid al Nur offered condolences to the French people and condemned the attacker, saying, "As victims of an ongoing Darfur genocide, rationalized on the basis of racism and reactionary precepts of Islamist extremism, we shudder at the attacker."

-Sayyed Hassan Nasrallah, the leader of Hezbollah, denounced the attack and elaborated: "You have protected the takfiri groups and sent them to commit crimes in Syria [...]
+Hassan Nasrallah, the leader of Hezbollah, denounced the attack and elaborated: "You have protected the takfiri groups and sent them to commit crimes in Syria [...]
 You are paying the price of supporting the terrorist groups. [...]
 While we were fighting the terrorist in Syria, you were providing them with all the forms of support...
 The French authorities involved their country in an open war on Islam instead of addressing the original cause of the crisis represented by insults against Prophet Muhammad ...."

+In 2021, Danish blogger Kim Møller was charged by Danish police for having shared a photo of the murder victim having her throat slit.
+He was first acquitted, then sentenced to a suspended jail sentence after an appeal, but finally acquitted by the Supreme Court in 2024.